Ajithkrkd/machine-test-security/README.md

-# Authentication And Authorization with Audit Log , Spring Security
+# Authentication And Authorization with Audit Log , Spring Security ,Custom TaskExcecutionTime Annotation

 ## Overview
 This project provides a collection of REST API endpoints for authentication and authorization using Spring Security with JWT tokens.
 Additionally, it incorporates auditing capabilities using Aspect-Oriented Programming (AOP).